TurtleEngr/gdrive-rename-files/README.md

 test-rename-files.gs.
 Put them in that order after the rename-file.gs script.

-The Rename-Files menus will automattically updated when you reload the spreadsheet.
+The Rename-Files menus will automatically updated when you reload the spreadsheet.

 If didn't start with the Quick Start Google Sheet, you can upload the